Lake Como is Famous for More than George Clooney!

-Lake Como, 40 km north of Milan, Italy and a few minutes from the Swiss border.
+Lake Como, 40 km north of Milan, Italy, and a few minutes from the Swiss border.

-Because in common with so much of Italy, Lake Como drips charm and romance – in ever increasing quantities since George Clooney purchased a few properties here.
-European writers, artists and composers ‘discovered’ the region in the 19th century and have been waxing lyrical ever since.
+Because in common with so much of Italy, Lake Como drips charm and romance – in ever-increasing quantities since George Clooney purchased a few properties here.
+European writers, artists, and composers ‘discovered’ the region in the 19th century and have been waxing lyrical ever since.

 Italians have always known about the lake however, as for centuries wealthy Milanese and Lombardians have escaped the pollution and the humidity of the cities on a Friday, for weekends spent sailing and sunbathing.

 The Mediterranean fishing villages on the shores of the lake and the blazing sunshine will have you wondering whether this isn’t Liguria.
 As will the crowds in high-season I might add.

 When to Go

 Any time between late March and October.
 From November until March most of the hotels and restaurants close for the winter.
-Azaleas, rhododendrons, camellias make for a stunning display in March and there’s no shortage of things to do most of the year round – water-skiing, sailing, windsurfing, hiking, cycling…or simply soaking up the sun.
+Azaleas, rhododendrons, camellias make for a stunning display in March and there’s no shortage of things to do most of the year-round – water-skiing, sailing, windsurfing, hiking, cycling…or simply soaking up the sun.

 July and August average 29 degrees and escape the heat and humidity that can cripple Milan.
 Snow is not unusual between January and early March, nor is rain and frozen fog.
 Unless you plan on viewing the lake from a hotel bedroom, these months are probably best avoided.

 Switzerland a Good Choice

-At the time of writing it seems cheaper for travellers flying from North America to fly to Switzerland.
+At the time of writing, it seems cheaper for travelers flying from North America to fly to Switzerland.
 There are direct trains from Zurich to Como – journey time around 4 hours.

 Tourist offices and hotels will have updated timetables of the various boats /ferries /fast services operating on the lake.
 The same timetables can be accessed online at Navigazione Laghi. www.navigazionelaghi.it

-Como town is often over-looked by visitors intent on leaping onto ferries and heading up the lake – which is a great pity.
-With a long history – the town was made part of the Roman empire in AD 172 – the town has examples of pretty much everything from its past: Medieval walls, towers and streets; Renaissance palazzi; a cathedral that took nearly four hundred years to complete; plenty of 18 th century architecture and a particularly elegant early nineteenth century theatre.
+Como town is often overlooked by visitors intent on leaping onto ferries and heading up the lake – which is a great pity.
+With a long history – the town was made part of the Roman empire in AD 172 – the town has examples of pretty much everything from its past: Medieval walls, towers, and streets; Renaissance palazzi; a cathedral that took nearly four hundred years to complete; plenty of 18th-century architecture and a particularly elegant early nineteenth-century theatre.

-Varenna dates from the 5 th century – you can still see in places the original Roman layout of the town: a geometric design which allows wonderful views of the lake.
-The reds, terracottas and yellows of its houses, its mild climate and the olive and cypress trees make you wonder whether you aren’t 200 km further south.
+Varenna dates from the 5th century – you can still see in places the original Roman layout of the town: a geometric design which allows wonderful views of the lake.
+The reds, terracotta, and yellows of its houses, its mild climate, and the olive and cypress trees make you wonder whether you aren’t 200 km further south.

-Best Unusual Attraction
+Lake Como’s Best Unusual Attraction

-Nearby Varenna is the shortest river in Italy – and one with most enticing name: Fiumelatte (River of Milk) Leonardo da Vinci was quite perplexed by the river as he and countless others failed to find its source.
-It runs for only 250 metres and this and the degree of descent give it its white ‘milky’ appearance.
+Nearby Varenna is the shortest river in Italy – and one with the most enticing name: Fiumelatte (River of Milk).
+Leonardo da Vinci was quite perplexed by the river as he and countless others failed to find its source.
+It runs for only 250 meters and this and the degree of descent give it its white ‘milky’ appearance.

 Check out Isola di Comacino, the only island on Lake Como.
-Until the 12 th century – when it was ransacked and burnt by angry residents of Como — the island had been continuously inhabited since prehistoric times.
-As a result it has enormous archaeological importance.
+Until the 12th century – when it was ransacked and burnt by angry residents of Como — the island had been continuously inhabited since prehistoric times.
+As a result, it has enormous archaeological importance.

 As an antidote to the classical elegance of all those villas, check out the modernist architecture that Como town offers.
-Giuseppe Terragni, the leading exponent of 1930s Rationalist architecture in Italy, had a studio in the town with his brother, and as a result Como has a number of fine examples of his work: the war memorial (Monumento di Caduti – easily seen from the lake), Casa del Fascio and La Fontana are well worth seeing.
+Giuseppe Terragni, the leading exponent of 1930s Rationalist architecture in Italy, had a studio in the town with his brother, and as a result, Como has a number of fine examples of his work: the war memorial (Monumento di Caduti – easily seen from the lake), Casa del Fascio and La Fontana are well worth seeing.